Ada-Developers-Academy/independent-ai-topics/working-w-copilot/copilot-interface-shortcuts.md

 ### Commit Messages

-If you use the Source Control tab in VS Code to manage branches and commits, Copilot is already integrated there for us!
-The text box to write our commit message now has a button to the right with a sparkles icon – if we hover over it we'll see a message "Generate Commit Message with Copilot".
-If you click it, copilot will generate a summary based on the changed files that we can review and update as needed to fit our own or our team's standards.
+Copilot can take some of the tedium out of writing commit messages when using the integrated Source Control tools in VS Code!
+With the Copilot extension installed, the text box where we write our commit message now has a button to the right with a sparkles icon—hover over it and we'll see a message "Generate Commit Message with Copilot".
+When clicked, Copilot will generate a summary based on the changed files that we can review and update as needed to fit our own or our team's standards.

 ![Close up view of the source control tab of VS Code with the Copilot commit message button circled in red](assets/copilot-interface-shortcuts/vscode-source-control-copilot-button.png)
 *Fig. VS Code's Source Control tab with the Copilot commit message button circled*

 ## Summary

 This has been a dash through the Copilot UI, focusing mostly on how we can generate and work with code suggestions and use the chat to our benefit.
 The biggest takeaway is that, like so much in coding, there are multiple ways we can perform most actions, and we need to explore and try things out to see what fits best with our workflow.
-If you're still a little unsure how or where you might apply Copilot, in our next lesson, we'll use a Unit 2 project as a practical example for generating new code and refactoring existing code with Copilot.
+If you're still a little unsure how or where you might apply Copilot, in our next lesson, we'll use a familiar project as a practical example for generating new code and refactoring existing code with Copilot.

 ## Check for Understanding